sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  - [R-software: A Newer Tool in Epidemiological Data Analysis by Dr Amir Maroof Khan(Department of Community Medicine, University College of Medical Sciences and GTB Hospital, Delhi, India)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3612300/)
 - [Analysis of Epidemiological Data Using R and Epicalc by Prof.(Prince of Songkla University, Thailand)](https://cran.r-project.org/doc/contrib/Epicalc_Book.pdf)

+When we do a Google Scholar search on `epidemiology and r` we fine over

 ## V. Conclusion